Eyelid Surgery in Los Angeles

 The cost will depend on if you need only an upper lid or lower lid, or if you need both done.
 Very rarely, your insurance will cover upper lid blepharoplasty.
 In this instance, your vision has to be blocked to enough of a degree that it can be diagnosed by an optometrist.
 Also, insurance will only cover the removal of the skin, not the fat pads.
 Insurance does not cover lower lid blepharoplasty.

-Dr. Zandifar is a double board-certified and fellowship-trained facial plastic surgeon, and is able to offer the entire breadth of facial plastic surgery to our patients.
+Dr. Zandifar is a double board-certified and fellowship-trained facial plastic surgeon, and our office is able to offer the entire breadth of facial plastic surgery to our patients.
 We are a boutique practice that focuses on excellence and customer care.
-Contact Zandifar MD today to schedule a consultation and explore how we can help you restore and rejuvenate your eyes with a blepharoplasty.
+Contact Zandifar MD today to schedule a consultation to discuss how a brow lift could help rejuvenate your appearance